 Allegheny County – View from Mount Washington: I’ve been to many major cities around the world, and I’ve never seen a better vantage point than the view of downtown Pittsburgh from the top of Mount Washington.
 There are many, many great museums in the city, but this view is just too impressive to not include.
 For more information, read my full article about Mount Washington.

 Beaver County – Old Economy Village: Unfortunately, I haven’t yet been able to visit Old Economy Village during my visits to Beaver County.
 However, from my research, I definitely think that it deserves a spot on this list.
 The village showcases life in western Pennsylvania from the perspective of the Harmony Society, a religious society that immigrated to the area in the 19th century.
-Find out more on their website.
+Find out more in our full article about Old Economy Village.

 Bedford County – Gravity Hill: If you’ve always taken gravity for granted, a visit to Gravity Hill in Bedford County, Pennsylvania, will leave you scratching your head.
 Whether it’s an optical illusion, ghosts, or a warp in the earth’s magnetic field, it’s fun to watch as your car appears to roll uphill along the roadway.
 Find out more in my full article and video about Gravity Hill.

-Berks County – Reading Pagoda: I haven’t yet had a chance to spend much time in Berks County, but the Pagoda is at the top of my list for things to do in the county.
-Built in the early 20th century as a hotel, the Pagoda is home today to an observation area and a restaurant.
+Berks County – Reading Pagoda: I’ve spent a lot of time in Berks County, and the Pagoda is the one spot I keep going back to.
+Built in the early 20th century as a hotel, the Pagoda is home today to an observation area, a small museum, a gift shop, and a snack bar.
 From the pagoda, you can see over 30 miles on a clear day.
 For more information, check out our article on the Reading Pagoda.

 Blair County – Horseshoe Curve: In the mid-1800s, it took several weeks to travel over the mountains from Philadelphia to Pittsburgh.
 However, with the opening of the Portage Railroad and the Horseshoe Curve, this time was cut to only a few days.
 Today, the Horseshoe Curve, an engineering marvel that allowed the train to climb the Allegheny Mountains, is a tourist site.
 Visitors to this still-active track can watch trains go by and marvel at one of the most important engineering feats of the 19th century.
 For more information, check out my full article and video about the Horseshoe Curve.